-- To require persons on University owned or controlled property to present appropriate identification. - To establish reasonable standards of conduct for all persons on the campus in order to safeguard the educational process and to provide for the safety and welfare of its students, visitors, and University property. - To restrict students of the University from using its name, its finances, or to provide and operating facilities for a concerned actival actival actival actival cases involving registered student and faculty groups as provided for in a side as poverning use of the campus facilities and fund-ressing activalies. - To provide, for registered student group of the University, the use of examples facilities endor the policies of the campas.
+- T an arresponsion University owned or controlled property to present appropriate identification. - To establish reasonable standards of conduct for all persons on the compusin order to safeguard the educational process and to provide for the safety and welfare of its students, visitors, and University property - To restrict students of the University from using its finances of the provider and operating for these for a removal activities are provided for the university from registered student, and radulty produces a provided for the entire activities. - To provide 150 registered student groups of the University, the use of subjust lendings under the policies of the campus.